hiromotai7/isar-cip-core/doc/boards/README.m-com-x86.md

 Exit from the KeyTool.efi and built-in EFI shell to BIOS.

-Optionally you can confirm the injected keys like below:
+Optionally the injected keys can be confirmed like below:

 Under security tab,
 * Click on "Secure Boot" and then "Key Management" to confirm the injected Secure Boot keys (DB, KEK and PK).